elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 ---

-### Sometimes you need to have same-named symbols to be the same entities.
+### Sometimes, you need to have the same-named symbols to be the same entities.
 Is there a way to read or create a symbol from the registry?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, we can use the Symbol.for(key) that checks the global registry, and then returns it if it is available.
-Otherwise, it creates a new symbol Symbol(key) and stores in the global registry by the given key.
+  <div><strong>Interview Response:</strong> Yes, we can use the Symbol.for(key) to check the global registry and return it if available.
+Otherwise, it creates a new symbol Symbol(key) and stores it in the global registry by the given key.
 Symbols inside the registry are called global symbols.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />